During a campfire ban, smoking is restricted in all public areas of a park or protected area. Please read this Information Bulletin.

 Nature and Culture

-- Conservation - Great Glacier park lies within the Boundary Ranges Ecosection.
-It projects a variety of low elevation per-glacial ecosystems, including uncommon plant species and old forest.
+- Conservation: Great Glacier park lies within the Boundary Ranges Ecosection.
+It projects a variety of low elevation peri-glacial ecosystems, including uncommon plant species and old forest.